filecoin-project/fvm-specs/04-evm-mapping.md

 Note that WASM memory is unmanaged.
 Modules obtain memory pages from the WASM host (page size is currently fixed to 64KiB).
 Modules rely on allocators, such as Rust's default allocator, or slimmer options like [wee_alloc](https://github.com/rustwasm/wee_alloc), to manage that memory.
 It's likely, but not decided, that FVM's memory-specific gas costs will be applied on host memory requests, by intercepting and metering those operations, as those are indicative of actual system resource usage.

-Concerning the EVM <> FVM memory model mapping, we find that memory referencing, the instruction set, and memory usage accounting and consequent gas charging, is largely self-contained within the EVM interpreter.
+Concerning the EVM <> FVM memory model mapping, memory referencing, the instruction set, and memory usage accounting and consequent gas charging, is largely self-contained within the EVM interpreter.
 Hence these specificities are opaque to the FVM.

 However, keep in mind that execution is ultimately controlled by FVM gas and not EVM gas (see below).
 Hence, the memory-efficiency of the chosen EVM interpreter ([SputnikVM](https://github.com/rust-blockchain/evm) in the reference FVM) —specifically under a WASM environment— is technically what matters when emulating EVM smart contracts atop the FVM.

+To avoid divergences, the WASM bytecode of the EVM foreign runtime actor must be identical across Filecoin node implementations.

-**Recommendation:** We may have to invest time and effort to optimise the WASM memory footprint of the EVM interpreter of choice.
+**Recommendation:** We may have to invest time and effort to optimise the WASM memory footprint of the EVM runtime of choice.

-## Contract storage model

-## Account model
+## Account storage model

+Account storage in Ethereum takes the form of a map `{ uint256: rlp(uint256) }`.
+This format will be mapped to an IPLD HAMT in the FVM, and stored in the actor's state.
+We expect no complications, besides those that may arise from gas accounting divergence in storage operations (IPLD vs. Ethereum data model), storage clearing, and cold/warm storage differentiation.

 ## Addressing scheme